chastep/sudoku_solver/README.md

 ## Releases

-### Pre-release

-####Modeling: Write down the nouns and verbs of the game

-Think carefully about all the nouns and verbs in a Sudoku game.
-There's the person who created the puzzle (the setter).
-There's the person who is solving the puzzle (the player).
-What are the important parts of the board called?
-How do the player and setting interact with them?
+### Pre-release: Understanding and Modeling Sudoku

-A computer program that solves Sudoku is simulating the *player*, which means the better you can empathize with the player the more likely you'll understand how to write a Sudoku solver.
-Understanding the person playing the game is key.
-What is the player doing when solving a Sudoku puzzle?
+A computer program that solves Sudoku is simulating a person playing Sudoku.
+Understanding how a person plays the game is key.
+What does someone do when solving a Sudoku puzzle?

-#### Modeling: Strategies for Humans

-Get out an actual Sudoku puzzle, printed on a piece of paper.
-Play it with your group.
-Pay attention to yourself and to each other.
+Let's play an actual Sudoku puzzle, paying attention to how we approach the problem.

-1. What strategies are you adopting and why?
+- What strategies are we adopting and why?
-2. How do you choose where to start?
+- How do we choose where to start?
-3. How do you know when to really put a number in a square?
+- How do we know when to really put a number in a square?
-4. What do you do when you don't definitively know how to fill in any more squares?
+- What do we do when we don't definitively know how to fill in any more squares?

-As you reflect on your human strategy, it's important to see that sometimes the strategies that work for humans would be difficult to implement on a computer.
-And vice versa: strategies we avoid because we'd have to write too much, use too many sheets of paper, or remember too much information are possible for a computer.
+Reflecting on our human strategy, it's important to see that sometimes the strategies that work for humans would be difficult to implement on a computer.
+However, the reverse is also true: strategies humans avoid because we'd have to write too much, use too many sheets of paper, or remember too much information are possible for a computer.

-#### Modeling: Pseudocode

-Before you begin coding, develop and write a pseudocode solution.
+Before we begin coding, let's develop and write a pseudocode solution.

-### Release 0 : Basic Logic
+### Release 0: Basic Logic

-**Write a Sudoku solver that solves the first five puzzles.**

-The first five puzzles can be solved with basic logic: identifying when a square has only one possible value.
+The first five puzzles in the file `sudoku_puzzles.txt` can be solved with basic logic: identifying when a square has only one possible value.
+For this release, we want to develop our solver to the point of solving these first five puzzles.

-#### Details
-- You will write a `Sudoku` class, the beginnings of which can be found in the file `sudoku.rb`.
-Your solver will be an instance of this class; see the driver code provided in the file `runner.rb`.
+- We'll build a `Sudoku` class, the beginnings of which can be found in the file `sudoku.rb`.
+Our solver will be an instance of this class; see the driver code provided in the file `runner.rb`.

 - A solver is instantiated with a `String` representing an unsolved Sudoku board as its argument.
 Unsolved squares are marked with a `"-"`.
 Solved squares have a character from `"1"` to `"9"`.